Roanoke Island Things To Do (Including Wanchese and Manteo Things To Do)

 - (252) 305-1176

 Lori Hillyer is a state licensed, nationally certified massage therapist who has been in practice for close to 10 years.
-She can offer Swedish, deep tissue, pregnancy, relaxation and customized massages.
+She can offer Swedish, deep tissue, reflexology, relaxation and customized massages.
 She also has her cosmetology license, specializing in facials and body treatments.

 Bodywork for Balanced Health